fieldtrip/website/getting_started/eeglab.md

 {% include image src="/assets/img/getting_started/eeglab/EEGLAB_uses_FieldTrip.png" width="500" %}

-Note: FieldTrip should be added to the MATLAB path in order to use the DIPFIT plug-in.
+Note that FieldTrip should be added to the MATLAB path in order to use the DIPFIT plug-in.

 ## Complementary use of both toolboxes